ASST-Bergamo-Est/covmatic-robotmanager/README.md

          Eva should move freely between *HOME*s positions.
    2. **DECK** is a position where the gripper touches the deck of the target robot.
       This value is used to calculate heights of labware.
-   3. **HMAX** is the maximum height reachable, calibrated with the Eva arm in the highest possibile position.ù
+   3. **HMAX** is the maximum height reachable, calibrated with the Eva arm in the highest possibile position.

    To calibrate a position in a target robot you need to follow this sequence for each position:
    1. launch the *robotmanager-calibrator* script